Tetris: The Grand Master: Tetris: The Grand Master 4 – Absolute Eye

+On September 26, 2024, Arika and The Tetris Company announced that they had signed a licensing deal to release a new Tetris: The Grand Master game.
+On December 4, 2024, the title was announced under the name Tetris: The Grand Master 4 – Absolute Eye.
+The game was released on April 4, 2025, for Microsoft Windows.

-Unreleased games
+Cancelled games

 PlayStation port

 Tetris: The Grand Master was to be ported to the PlayStation in 1999, but because of a licensing restriction the port was canceled.

 TGM-K (tentative name)

-In July 2004 Arika announced TGM-K for release on the PSP.
-The reason for the lack of development is that clones of the TGM series are widespread and cannot be licensed.